stilldavid/userland-book/literary_environment/index.md

 now you have n problems: regex & rabbit holes
 ---------------------------------------------

-To close out this introductory chapter, let's explore a topic that will likely vex, confound, and (occasionally) delight you for as long as you are acquainted with the command line.
+To close out this introductory chapter, let's spend a little time on a topic that will likely vex, confound, and (occasionally) delight you for as long as you are acquainted with the command line.

 When I was talking about `grep` a moment ago, I fudged the details more than a little by saying that it expects a string to search for.
 What `grep`